facebook

 (credit: Inviting Interior Style / @GraceLentiniPhotography)

-A lounge chair is a soft upholstered armchair that can be used for almost any purpose in the living room.
-As the name implies, this type of chair is meant for lounging and comfort, and it comes in many different shapes and sizes to fit almost any style.
+A lounge chair is a soft, upholstered armchair that can be used for almost any purpose in the living room.
+As the name implies, this type of chair is meant for lounging and comfort, and it comes in all sorts of shapes and sizes, from classic looks to modern designs, fitting just about any style.

 How it's used: According to Jennifer Collins of Inviting Interiors, lounge chairs are often used for watching TV or reading.
 She recommends picking chairs with a high back to support the head and considering the height of the person who will use the chair most for a comfortable lounging experience.
 If they're under 5'3", Jennifer recommends a seat depth of approximately 20"; if they're over 5'10", she recommends a seat depth of 23" or more.